duplicati/duplicati.github.io/_posts/articles/2016-10-14-Backup-Process.md

 ## Introduction

-Duplicati is an open source backup application, that has no serverside components.
-This design has the benefit of being able to support backups to a wide variety of cloud-based storage providers.
-But it also means that it cannot simply store your files, as the server may have a different file system, or work slowly with many small files.

-In this article we walk through the process of backing up a few files to a remote storage, to illustrate how it works.
+Duplicati is an open source backup application, that has no server-side components and thus it can support a wide variety of cloud-based storage providers.
+This also means, Duplicati has to handle large latencies, disconnects and it can only add and delete files but not modify existing files.
+Duplicati copes with it by using a storage format that merges small files and splits large files and that supports features like encryption, compression and de-duplication, versioning and incremental backups.
+In this article we walk through the process of backing up a few files to a remote storage, to illustrate how it basically works.

 ## The source data

-For this article, we will assume you want to make a backup of a small folder on a Windows machine, the contents of that folder is:
+For this article, we will assume you want to make a backup of a small folder on a Windows machine, the content of that folder is:

 ```
 C:\data